Medical Tourism and The Best Way to Fund It

 - Globalism cuts both ways—companies can pay less by “offshoring,” and so can people with the means to do so.

 - Employer-paid surgeries abroad are increasing.
-According to AARP, only 5% of employers currently cover such surgeries, but 25% say they may add the benefit in the next three to five years.
+According to AARP, only 5% of employers currently cover such surgeries, but 25% say they may consider adding the benefit in the next three to five years.

 How medical tourists find accredited providers

 In your home country, you’re probably used to navigating the world of medicine, including finding the best doctors.
 When it comes to international health tourism, however, you could easily find yourself at sea.

 A US-based nonprofit called Joint Commission International (JCI) has stepped in to put medical tourists at ease.
 The organization gives accreditations to healthcare organizations such as hospitals.
 So far, it’s accredited more than 1,000 organizations outside the US.
 JCI also works with organizations to maintain and improve healthcare standards.
 Use JCI’s search tool to find the best international healthcare providers in the location of your choice.